tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	- Derive a Bayesian model selection algorithm that optimizes the simplified model while maintaining the prediction performance
 		* Adopt the probabilistic model for representing ensemble trees
 		* Bayesian model selection algorithm called factorized asymptotic Bayesian (FAB) inference for finding the parameters.
 	-  **Paper**: Hara, Satoshi, and Kohei Hayashi (2016) try to combine the several regions created by ensembles tree by the simpler one.
-In order to deal with this problem, they represent ensemble model as a probabilistic model and the find the optimal simple one with parameter optimizing by factorized asymptotic inference (FAB)
+In order to deal with this problem, they represent ensemble model as a probabilistic model and the find the optimal simpler one with parameters optimizing by factorized asymptotic inference (FAB)

-adopt a probabilistic model representation for ensemble trees, and then search for optimal simple model whose their paramater by using factorized asymptotic inference (FAB).
 ### Feature relevance explanation: <a name="feature"></a>
 * ***Koh, Pang Wei, and Percy Liang.
 "Understanding black-box predictions via influence functions." _Proceedings of the 34th International Conference on Machine Learning-Volume 70_.
 JMLR. org, 2017.***
 	- [Paper Link](https://arxiv.org/pdf/1703.04730.pdf)